developmentseed/mosaicjson-spec/Readme.md

 ## MosaicJSON

-MosaicJSON is an open standard for representing metadata about mosaic of cloud optimized geotiff (COG) files
+MosaicJSON is an open standard for representing metadata about mosaic of cloud optimized geotiff (COG) files.

 # License